core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * "topic-data": A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
 It encodes the URI as a CBOR text string.

 * "resource-type": A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
-The value should be "core.ps.data".
+The value is typically "core.ps.data", i.e., when using the topic-data resource defined in this document.

 * "topic-content-format": This optional field specifies the CoAP Content-Format identifier of the topic-data resource representation as an unsigned integer, e.g., 60 for the media-type "application/cbor".